 Beans and legumes are rich in plant protein, fiber, B-vitamins, iron, folate, calcium, potassium, phosphorus, and zinc.
 Most beans are also low in fat.

 Legumes are similar to meat in nutrients, but with lower iron levels and no saturated fats.
-The high protein in legumes make them a great option in place of meat and dairy products.
+The high protein in legumes makes them a great option in place of meat and dairy products.
 Vegetarians often substitute legumes for meat.

 HOW THEY ARE PREPARED